Ayem-Dan/BlogAppApi/README.md

 ## Tech Stack

-I know you mentioned you're into tech, so here's what we're using:

 - **.NET 7**: The heart of the project, providing us with the latest features and performance improvements.
 - **C#**: The language that makes it all happen.
 - **Entity Framework Core**: For managing our database and data models.